 BrainAwareness GBG commits itself to education of the general audience and students in neuroscience.
 Besides promoting scientific interest in the field, we want to enhance acceptance for neurodiversity.

 The brain is the most important organ of the nervous system and the main commander of the the body.
 It gives rise to phenomena as varied as thoughts, memory, movement, and emotions.
-Deficits in these systems can cause intellectual and developmental disorders such as Down’s syndrome, behavioral disorders such as ADHD and autism spectrum disorders, learning disabilities and reading disabilities, mental health problems such as schizophrenia, degenerative diseases such as Alzheimer’s disease and Parkinson’s, and many other types of disorders.
+Deficits in these systems can cause intellectual and developmental disorders such as Down’s syndrome, behavioral disorders such as ADHD and autism spectrum disorders, learning disabilities and reading disabilities, mental health problems such as schizophrenia, degenerative diseases such as Alzheimer’s disease and Parkinson’s, and many other types of disorders which are common in today's world.

 Currently, the fundamental mechanisms behind how the brain works under physiological and pathological circumstances as well as clinical symptoms are being investigated in laboratories around the world.
 However, there is little immediate effort to bring the results out to the general audience and to students, and most online educators offer paid services.
-BrainAwareness GBG will serve to translate current research in Neuroscience online.
+BrainAwareness GBG will serve to translate current research in Neuroscience.
 The aim is to encourage scientific interest in Neuroscience as well as fostering an acceptance for neurodiversity.
 It will also give people the opportunity to interact with like-minded peers as well as with scientists.
-All our activities will be free of cost to the participants.
-Our activities will comprise reading and discussion clubs, lectures, and supervision of young students.
-The long-term goal is that people catch an interest in brain research and if not pursue it as their career, at least bring the understanding into their everyday life that all people are different and there are biological explanations behind this.
-We also aim to enhance acceptance for neurodiversity.

 Let us know which meetings you will be attending, so we can reserve a seat for you.